How to Protect Yourself After the Capital One Data Breach

 You’re entitled to at least one free credit report from each credit bureau every 12 months via AnnualCreditReport.com.
 If you’ve already accessed them within that time frame, you get another round of free reports once you’ve placed a fraud alert.

 In addition, the Equifax breach settlement will provide all U.S. consumers six extra free credit reports a year for seven years, starting in 2020.
-As you review these credit reports, remember these lessons the Equifax data breach taught us for preventing identity theft.

 Check over your reports for signs of trouble, especially: